Who Funds Mortgage Loans? Banks, Credit Unions, Mortgage Banks, and Brokers

 Mortgage Banks include Quicken, Guaranteed Rate, and Fairway at the national level, and RPM and SWBC at the regional level.
 JVM Lending is also part of a mortgage bank.
 Mortgage banks do not hold deposits; they ONLY thing they do is underwrite and fund mortgages.
 Mortgage Banks use lines of credit to fund mortgage loans and then quickly sell the loans to investors or third parties to make money.

 Advantages: Mortgage Banks can typically move much faster than commercial banks becuase they are less regulated, smaller and more nimble.
 They can also set up their own appraisal management companies, ensuring access to local appraisers and better appraisal quality.

 Brokers do not underwrite or fund loans.
 They only “originate” loans and then send them to outside “wholesale” lenders for underwriting and funding.

 Advantages: Brokers can access dozens of different wholesale lenders and submit loans to whichever lender is offering the lowest rates or best terms at any given time.

 Disadvantages: Wholesale lenders force brokers to use national appraisal management companies (like the big banks use) and there are frequent appraisal issues as a result.
-In addition, brokers have no control over underwriting (b/c it is not “in house”) and turn-times.
+In addition, brokers have no control over underwriting (because it is not “in-house”) and turn-times.
 Brokers also have very few competitive options for jumbo financing.

-JVM was in the broker channel for years but left it in 2014 b/c we had too many appraisal and service issues.
+JVM was in the broker channel for years but left it in 2014 because we had too many appraisal and service issues.

 Founder/Broker | JVM Lending